When Joanna Lee’s Target gift card is suddenly worthless, is there any way to recover the missing money? Perhaps.

 Later that month, when I went to my local Target store, a cashier told me my balance was zero.
 That is impossible because I am the only one who has had possession of that card.
 No one else even knows about it.
 I contacted the gift card department which transferred me to the online department.
 A representative told me that someone by the name of John used my gift card online to purchase eBay gift cards.
 These gift cards were delivered by mail.

-I have called Target several times, emailed them, and posted on their social media site, and they inform me that the only solution they are able to provide is to contact my local police department.
+I have called Target several times, emailed them, and posted on their social media site.
+They inform me that the only solution they are able to provide is to contact my local police department.

-I have contacted the authorities but they have not responded to any of the reports I made online and I don’t blame them, since this is not a substantial amount in their eyes.
+So I have contacted the authorities but they have not responded to any of the reports I made online.
+I don’t blame them, since this is not a substantial amount in their eyes.
 To me, however, it is a lot of money.

 I have seen many people go through the same thing on social media.
 Target does nothing to investigate.
 Can you help me get my money back? — Joanna Lee, Visalia, Calif.